notelier/okdap/README.md

 # okdap
 Open Kathryn Detection Algorithm Platform

-Download "data.json" and "models.zip" from the latest release and put them in the same folder
+Download "data.json" and "models.zip" from the `dist` folder of this git repo and put them in this folder.

 ## installation